-2. The common position shall be entered as the first item on the agenda of the first subsequent meeting of the committee responsible following the date of its communication.

-3. Unless otherwise decided, the rapporteur during the second reading shall remain the same as during the first reading.

-4. The provisions for Parliament's second reading in Rules 50(1) and 51(2) shall apply to the proceedings in the committee responsible; only members or permanent substitutes of that committee may table amendments.
-The committee shall decide by a majority of the votes cast.

-5. The committee responsible may request a dialogue with the Council in order to reach a compromise (1)

-6. The committee responsible shall submit a Recommendation on the Second Reading as to the decision which Parliament should take with respect to the common position adopted by the Council.
+- 2. The common position shall be entered as the first item on the agenda of the first subsequent meeting of the committee responsible following the date of its communication. - Unless otherwise decided, the rapporteur during the second reading shall remain the same as during the first reading. - 4.
+The provisions for Parliament's second reading in Rules 50(1) and 51(2) shall apply to the proceedings in the committee responsible; only members or permanent substitutes of that committee may table amendments.
+The committee shall decide by a majority of the votes cast. - 5.
+The committee responsible may request a dialogue with the Council in order to reach a compromise (1) - The committee responsible shall submit a Recommendation on the Second Reading as to the decision which Parliament should take with respect to the common position adopted by the Council.
 The Recommendation shall include a short justification for the decision proposed.

+1. The Council's common position and, where available, the Recommendation on the Second Reading of the committee responsible shall automatically be placed on the draft agenda for the part-session whose Wednesday falls before and closest to the day of expiry of the period of three months or, if extended in accordance with Rule 46, of four months, unless the matter has been dealt with at an earlier part-session.